CavalcanteLeo/docs-content/plugins/auto-height-textarea.md

 ## Usage

 To enable auto-height on a text area add the `auto-height` prop to a FormKit input of type `textarea`.
+Max height is available by adding `max-auto-height` prop, eg: `:max-auto-height="160"`

 ::Example
 ---